Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Decomposable maps and regular maps

 \begin{prop} Let $M$ and $N$ be von Neumann algebras equipped with faithful normal semifinite traces.
 Suppose $1 \leq p \leq \infty$.
-A selfadjoint\footnote{\thefootnote.
-Here, that means that $T(x^*)=T(x)^*$ for any $x \in \L^p(M)$.} map $T \co \L^p(M) \to \L^p(N)$ is decomposable if and only if one of the two following infimums is finite.
+An adjoint preserving\footnote{\thefootnote.
+That means that $T(x^*)=T(x)^*$ for any $x \in \L^p(M)$.} map $T \co \L^p(M) \to \L^p(N)$ is decomposable if and only if one of the two following infimums is finite.
 In this case, we have

 \end{prop}

 \begin{proof} The first equality is a consequence of Lemma \ref{Lemma-passage1} and Lemma \ref{Lemma-passage2}.
 To prove the second equality, first assume that there exists some completely positive map $S \co \L^p(M) \to \L^p(N)$ such that